Anaphylaxis – First aid care

 In individuals who have an allergy, anaphylaxis can easily occur in just a matter of minutes after being exposed to a specific allergy-causing allergen.
 In some cases, the anaphylaxis can be delayed that can occur without any evident trigger.
 This is the reason why it is important to seek immediate medical care right away.
 It is also important to be familiar regarding the appropriate first aid care in case you or a family member suffers from an allergic reaction.

-Steps to take when an individual is having an allergic reaction with anaphylaxis signs
+Steps to take when an individual is having an allergic reaction

 One should be familiar with the first aid care for anaphylaxis so that when a family member or friend suffers from an allergic reaction, you know the appropriate steps to take.